stephen-riley/milsymbol-py/README.md

 (That last sentence was a code-completion suggewtion made by Antigravity based on the session history.
 It's pretty accurate!)

 The biggest problem was with Gemini porting the very large files like [ground.py](milsymbolpy/iconparts/ground.py) due to an output token limit of 4096 tokens.
 This was because Antigravity was in preview status when milsymbol-py was ported; this limit will be fized in future versions.
+I ended up porting the very large files manually and let Gemini do the rest.

 There were numerous other smaller problems: